Head of Media Development

 Who we are looking for

-You will already have at least two years’ experience within a film or television setting.
+You will have proven experience within a film or television setting.
 You will be familiar with negotiating film options and have excellent contacts within film, TV, radio, theatre.
 You will have impressive interpersonal and negotiation skills that will help you communicate effectively with a wide range of customers and in-house colleagues and to foster an excellent reputation with authors and literary agents as well as in the broader film and TV world.

 What we offer

 Our staff are our greatest asset and our benefits reflect this.
-In addition to 25 days annual leave days per year plus bank holidays, we have an extensive list of benefits that include: a wide-ranging training library, development programmes including mentoring, Cycle to Work vouchers, Private Medical Insurance, eye care vouchers, up to 70% off book purchases, a charity book shelf, plus volunteer days per year to use at your charity of choice, many employee networks to join, summer hours (finishing at 1pm on Fridays during the summer months!), season ticket loans, rent deposit loans, generous pension schemes and much more!
+In addition to 25 days annual leave days per year + bank holidays, we have an extensive list of benefits that include: a wide-ranging training library, development programmes including mentoring, Cycle to Work vouchers, Private Medical Insurance, eye care vouchers, up to 70% off book purchases, a charity book shelf, 2 community days per year, many employee networks to join, summer hours (finishing at 1pm on Fridays during the summer months!), season ticket loans, rent deposit loans, generous pension schemes and much more!

 Hachette employs people on the basis of their abilities.
 We aim to attract and develop talent from a base as broad as the world of readers we want to reach, with a wide and representative range of age, faith, disability, race, gender, sexuality and socio-economic, regional and cultural backgrounds.